nueces/k8s-playground/README.md

 # Overview

 The main idea behind this project is to create a playground to learn Kubernetes.

 # Prerequisites
 * Install pyenv
 * Install vagrant
 * Install virtualbox
-* Create a ssh key to use with the virtual machines.
+* Create an ssh key to use with the virtual machines.

 # Goals
 * Use the Ansible inventory as single source of truth to define all the infrastructure.